joergen7/gruff/README.md

 - Poolboy allows non-blocking checkout which is missing in gruff.
 - Poolboy uses a fifo/lifo worker allocation strategy while gruff uses a non-deterministic allocation strategy instead.
-- The number of workers is fixed in gruff (no overflow).
+- Only a part of the worker instances are started right away.
+Overflow workers are started if this initial worker contingent does not suffice to handle all requests.
+In contrast, the number of workers in gruff is fixed (no overflow).
-- Gruff prefers `{ok, Result} | {error, Reason}` return values over exception handling.
+- In contrast to gruff, poolboy prefers exception handling over `{ok, Result} | {error, Reason}` return values.

 ### pooler

 - In gruff (as in poolboy) workers have to implement a worker behavior (`gruff_wrk`) which exposes a `start_link/1` function used to start workers.
 In pooler, workers are started via an `{M, F, A}` triple.
 - Pooler integrates [exometer](https://github.com/Feuerlabs/exometer) for instrumentation.
-- A pooler instance manages several pools, while each gruff instance represents only a single pool of homogeneous workers.
+- A pooler instance manages several worker pools, while each gruff instance represents only a single pool of homogeneous workers.
 - Pooler allows pools to be subsumed in groups, thereby adding an additional layer of partitioning.
+- Pooler allows sending messages to all currently unallocated members of a pool.

 ### worker_pool

+- Worker_pool can be configured to issue warnings if workers are kept allocated for too long.
+- The workers under worker_pool have to implement either the gen_server or gen_fsm behavior.

 ## System Requirements